Aesfrost/ZPIC_OmpSs2/README.md

 ```

-#### OmpSs-2 (`zpic-reduction-async`):
+#### OmpSs-2:
-- All simulation stages are defined as tasks
+- Simulation stages defined as OmpSs-2 tasks
-- Tasks are synchronized exclusively by data dependencies
+- Tasks are synchronized through data dependencies
 - Fully asynchronous execution
 - Dynamic load balancing (overdecomposition + dynamic task scheduling)

 For more details, please check our upcoming paper in EuroPar2021.
 The pre-print version is available in [ArXiv](https://arxiv.org/abs/2106.12485).
+The `ompss2` version in this repository corresponds to the `zpic-reduction-async` variant in the EuroPar2021 paper.

 ### NVIDIA GPUs (OpenACC)
 - Spatial decomposition (see General Strategy)
 - Particles are stored as a Structure of Arrays (SoA) for accessing the global memory in coalesced fashion
 - Data management is handled by NVIDIA Unified Memory
-- Each region is organized in tiles (16x16 cells) and the particles within the region are sorted based on the tile their are located in.
+- Each region is organized in tiles (16x16 cells) and the particles are sorted based on the tile their are located in.
 Every time step, the program executes a modified bucket sort (adapted from [2, 3]) to preserve data locality (associating the particle with the tile their located in).
 - During the particle advance, each tile are mapped to a SM.
 Each SM then load the local EM fields to Shared Memory, advances the particles within the tile, deposit the current generated atomically in a local buffer and then updates the global electric current buffer with the local values.
 - Support for multi-GPUs systems

-### OpenACC:
+#### OpenACC:
-- OpenMP as management layer: launching kernels, synchronizing devices, etc.
+- Uses OpenMP for launching kernels in multiple devices, synchronizing their execution, etc.
-- Synchronous execution
 - Prefetch routines to move data between devices to avoid page faults.

-### OmpSs-2 + OpenACC:
+#### OmpSs-2 + OpenACC:
-- OmpSs-2 as management layer
+- Uses OmpSs-2 as management layer
 - OpenACC kernels incorporated as OmpSs tasks
 - Asynchronous queues/streams for kernel overlapping
 - Fully asynchronous execution
+- (Deprecated) Hybrid execution (CPU + GPU)

 ## Plasma Experiments / Input
 Please check for the [ZPIC documentation](https://github.com/ricardo-fonseca/zpic/blob/master/doc/Documentation.md) for more information for setting up the simulation parameters.
-In this repository, there are two simulation already included: LWFA and Weibel Instability.
+In all versions, there are two included simulation: LWFA (Laser Wakefield Acceleration) and Weibel (Instability).

-For organization purpose, each file is named after the simulation parameters according to the following naming scheme:
+For organization purpose, each file is named after the simulation parameters according to the following scheme:
 ```
-experiment type - number of time steps - number of particles per species - grid size x - grid size y
+<experiment type> - <number of time steps> - <number of particles per species> - <grid size x> - <grid size y>
 ```

 ## Output